kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 ###### Does enabling the feature change any default behavior?

 No behavioral change (this feature is purely observational).
-Enabling it adds new pod conditions, one of three warning event reasons, and two metrics; nothing about how a pod runs changes.
+Enabling it adds new pod conditions, one of three warning event reasons, and a new metric; nothing about how a pod runs changes.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling stops new conditions/events/metrics from being generated; it does not affect running workloads.
+Disabling stops new conditions/events/metric from being generated; it does not affect running workloads.
 Already-set conditions on existing pod objects are left as-is until the pod is otherwise resynced/recreated.